-Applicants are required to pay a fee to engage an LPA Certificate Issuer to witness and certify their application.
+Nonetheless, applicants are required to pay a fee to engage an LPA Certificate Issuer to witness and certify their applications.

 *Note: This refers to a Singapore solicitor qualified to practice Singapore law in a Singapore law practice.